 - 3/4 cup chopped pepperoni

 - 1/4 cup shredded mozzarella cheese, divided

 - 2 tablespoons finely chopped onion

-- 1 tablespoon each chopped ripe olives, chopped pimiento-stuffed olives and chopped canned mushroom
+- 1 tablespoon each chopped ripe olives, chopped stuffed olives and chopped canned mushroom

 - Sprinkle with remaining cheese.
-Bake at 350° for 25-30 minutes or until golden brown.
-Remove from pan to a wire rack.
+Bake at 350° for 25-30 minutes or until a toothpick comes out clean.
+Remove form pan to a wire rack.
 Serve warm.
 Refrigerate leftovers.
 Yield: 1 loaf.

 "We subbed Canadian Bacon for the Peperoni just because DD likes it better.
 I had some fresh mushrooms which I slightly sauted in olive oil and used that instead of canned.
 My family loves this recipe.
 I've made it many times; just never reviewed it before."

 "Made for Easter and it was a great success.
 Really liked the tasty crust!"

 "My dough ripped all over the place I think I made it wrong.
 But it was still really good family liked it.
 I will make it again."

 "This recipe is fairly good...but I find that the Calzone Rolls are better ( you can look them up on this website)."